Reverse Shoulder Replacement / Arthroplasty in Chennai, India

 His field of interest is knee and shoulder replacement surgery, knee and shoulder arthroscopy, cartilage preservation & repair, ortho biologics, and geriatric orthopedics.
 He has been a part of 1000 knee replacements in Fortis Malar Hospital.

-Best Hospital for Reverse Shoulder Replacement / Arthroplasty in Chennai
+Best Hospital for Reverse Shoulder Replacement / Arthroplasty in Chennai, India

 Shri Bone & Joint Clinic is the best hospital for Reverse Shoulder Replacement in Chennai.
 We have two branches in Chennai, one from Adyar and the other in Aminjikarai.
 You can contact us at any time; we are available 24 hours a day.